edelgrace/edelgrace.me/content/project/last-fm-listening-history.md

 ## What different themes are associated with the songs I listen to the most?

 ## How different are my listening habits before and after I started using Spotify?

 ## Are there any periods when I listen to songs more often?

+The following are graphs that showcase when I listen to songs the most often.

+### Yearly

+{{<figure src="http://res.cloudinary.com/dvozrk6m8/image/upload/v1522260005/Yearly_p8tzy5.png" title="Yearly Listening">}}

+It seems that as the years go on, I've been listening to less and less music.
+In the year 2011-2012, I was in high school.
+I think this was the peak of my music listening because I associated music with my identity quite a lot back then.
+Also, since I was still new to using Last.fm, I was more enthusiastic about recording songs.
+One hypothesis that I have as to why 2015 onwards is quite a difference to previous years is that midway through 2015, I got into a relationship.
+A lot of my free time was now spent hanging out with my boyfriend.

+### Monthly

+{{<figure src="http://res.cloudinary.com/dvozrk6m8/image/upload/v1522261647/Month_All_yr4tnp.png" title="Monthly listening">}}

 ## Are there any factors that can predict high play counts?
 Low play counts?

 ## What’s a better way to calculate a “top artist?”